Bubba seeks 3rd green jacket: 'If I can do it, anybody can'

 Not that it's a fluke.

 Watson's unorthodox game sets up well for Augusta National.
-There's only three holes — Nos.
+There are only three holes — Nos.
 1, 7 and 18 — that give him some trouble off the tee.
 Most of the others are quite manageable for a left-hander who likes to cut it off the tee with that trademark pink driver and doesn't mind taking some chances.

 "All of the other holes look good to my eye," he said.
 "The trees outline the fairway pretty good, so it's easy for me to envision the shot I want to hit."